Chart Color Schemes

 AreaSearch assessment of residential development activity positions City among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, City recorded around 66 residential properties granted approval annually.
-Approximately 332 homes were approved over the past five financial years, between FY-21 and FY-25, with no approvals so far in FY-26.
-On average, one new resident arrived per year for each new home over these five years, indicating that supply met or exceeded demand.
+AreaSearch analysis of ABS building approval numbers shows City recorded around 66 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, approximately 332 homes were approved, with none yet in FY-26.
+On average, one new resident arrived per year for each new home over these five years, indicating supply met or exceeded demand.

-This has provided greater buyer choice while supporting potential population growth above projections.
-In the current financial year, there have been $411.8 million in commercial approvals, demonstrating high levels of local commercial activity.
-Relative to the Australian Capital Territory, City has similar development levels per person, supporting market stability in line with regional patterns.
-However, construction activity has recently intensified, significantly above the national average, indicating robust developer interest in the area.
-All new construction has consisted solely of townhouses or apartments, focusing on higher-density living which creates more affordable entry points and suits downsizers, investors, and first-home buyers.
+This year, City has seen $411.8 million in commercial approvals, reflecting high local commercial activity.
+Comparing development levels per person to the Australian Capital Territory, City shows similar levels, supporting market stability aligned with regional patterns.
+However, recent construction activity is significantly above the national average, suggesting robust developer interest.
+All new constructions have been townhouses or apartments, promoting higher-density living and affordability for downsizers, investors, and first-home buyers.
+The location has about 31 people per dwelling approval, indicating an expanding market.

 Frequently Asked Questions - Development